CO@Work 2024

 Friday, 27.09.2024 Industry Day

-9:45 Adele Goutes How to set optimal prices during a sales event steered by humans?
+9:45 Adèle Gouttes How to set optimal prices during a sales event steered by humans?

-11:15 Anna Thünen, Jennifer Uebbing Optimization in practice: from long to short, from planning to operation of (power) grids
+11:15 Merlin Viernickel, Jennifer Uebbing Optimization in practice: from long to short, from planning to operation of (power) grids (slides) (video)

 12:15 Petra Bauer Mathematical Optimization @ Siemens